 From time to time, I hear from readers who have sensitivities or allergies to our beloved Blue Dawn dishwashing liquid.
 ‘Is there something all-natural we can use that will not trigger these reactions but still work well?’
 There is, and it is castile soap …

-Dr. Bronner’s is not the only pure Castile soap out there—other brands of Castile liquid soap are equally suitable for the following cleaning recipes and household and personal uses, such as Almona, St. Clare, and Seven Minerals and more.
+Dr. Bronner’s is not the only pure castile soap out there—other brands of Castile liquid soap are equally suitable for the following cleaning recipes and household and personal uses, such as Almona, St. Clare, and Seven Minerals and more to make castile soap dishwasher detergent, cleaning sprays, fruit and veggie wash, and so much more!

 All-Purpose Cleaning Spray